 The cover features another excellent photo from my wife Daci, taken in Minnesota’s Boundary Water wilderness on an early Summer morning in 2019.
 She also suggested the title.

-We Once Were Lost will be a digital-only release, available Jan.
-27 from my Bandcamp store.
-You can hear Gypsy Girl in Paris and the Preview Clip now.
+We Once Were Lost will be a digital-only release, available now from my Bandcamp store.
+You can hear the Preview Clip now.
 I hope you enjoy it!